rubyonjets/jets-docs/_docs/database/dynamodb/vs/dynamoid.md

 The LSI, GSI, and capacity settings, like `read_capacity`, are created as part of that.

 The other way you can create the tables is with a rake task.
-Note, Rails automatically has this task via Rails Engines.
+Note that Rails automatically has this task via Rails Engines.
 With Jets, you need to load in your `Rakefile` with `load "dynamoid/tasks/database.rake"`

     rake dynamoid:create_tables

-The rake tasks loop through all the defined model classes to figure out which tables to create.
+The rake tasks loop through all the defined model classes to determine which tables to create.
 Tables are created with table settings like GSIs initially but not synced afterward.
 Afterward, you can create the indexes with the API or console: [443](https://github.com/Dynamoid/dynamoid/issues/443), [263](https://github.com/Dynamoid/dynamoid/issues/263).
 You add an index and adjust your model code to match the index.
 If you follow the conventional naming of the index, it helps Dynamoid to use the index.
 Something like this:

 Dynamoid: